 Is A-List status worth it on Southwest?
 We give a rundown of the benefits and tips for earning it faster.

 Southwest Airlines is one of America’s most beloved carriers for its egalitarian, family-friendly approach to air travel.
-Southwest is well-known for offering the most flexible travel options available, from tickets that can be canceled, altered or rescheduled for pretty much any reason, including lower fares, to offering open seating, which allows travelers to select their own choice of seats based on the order in which they board.
+Southwest is well-known for offering the most flexible travel options available, from tickets you can cancel, alter or reschedule for pretty much any reason – including lower fares – to offering open seating, which allows travelers to select their own choice of seats based on the order in which they board.
 The airline even includes two free checked bags in the cost of every ticket purchased.

 The best card for Southwest flyers

 Why should you get it?

 The Southwest Rapid Rewards Priority card is by far the best value for a frequent Southwest flyer, thanks to its $75 annual Southwest travel credit and 7,500-point annual bonus.

 |A-List||A-List Preferred||Companion Pass|

 Fly 25 one-way revenue flights or earn 35,000 tier-qualifying points within one calendar year

 |How to qualify|